leticiaseixas/wai-list-of-courses/content/submit-a-resource.md

   </div>
   <div class="field">
       <legend class="label">Availability</legend>
-      <p class="expl">Indicate the start date for the period of time this resource will be available.
-If applicable, provide the end date.</p>
+      <p class="expl">Indicate the start date for the period of time this resource will be available</p>
       <label for="offer-availability-start-date">Start date (Required)</label>
       <input type="date" id="offer-availability-start-date" required>
+      <p class="expl">If applicable, indicate the end date for the period of time this resource will be available.</p>
       <label for="offer-availability-end-date">End date</label>
       <input type="date" id="offer-availability-end-date">
       <!-- this course is provided at any time, self-paced-->